Exams

 Final SelectionPreparation of the final merit list based on performance in the written exam and physical test (if applicable).

-What is SSC MTS CBT Exam Pattern 2025?
+What is SSC MTS CBT Exam Pattern 2026?

-The Exam Pattern of SSC MTS Exam CBT stage consists of 90 questions carrying a total of 270 marks, divided into two sessions: Session-1 includes 20 questions each from Numerical and Mathematical Ability and Reasoning Ability and Problem-Solving (60 marks each), while Session-2 includes 25 questions each from General Awareness and English Language and Comprehension (75 marks each).
+The Exam Pattern of SSC MTS Exam CBT stage will consist of 90 questions carrying a total of 270 marks, divided into two sessions: Session-1 includes 20 questions each from Numerical and Mathematical Ability and Reasoning Ability and Problem-Solving (60 marks each), while Session-2 includes 25 questions each from General Awareness and English Language and Comprehension (75 marks each).
 We have mentioned below the latest exam pattern for the candidates.

 SubjectNumber of Questions/ Maximum Marks